US economic growth weaker than thought in fourth quarter with government shutdown, consumer pullback

 The nation's gross domestic product — the total output of goods and services — increased at a 1.4% annual rate in the fourth quarter, the Commerce Department reported Friday, down from 4.4% in the July-September quarter and 3.8% in the quarter before that.

-The figures point to a more modest pace of growth in the coming quarters, as consumers take on more debt and cut back on saving to maintain their spending.
-Business investment, outside data centers and other equipment dedicated to artificial intelligence, grew at only a moderate pace.
+The figures point to what could be a more modest pace of growth in the coming quarters, as consumers have taken on more debt and saved less to maintain their spending, a process that may be difficult to sustain.
+Business investment, other than data centers and equipment dedicated to artificial intelligence, grew at only a moderate pace.

-Still, a measure of underlying growth that focuses on consumer and business spending was mostly resilient, economists said.
+Still, a measure of underlying growth that focuses on consumer and business spending was mostly healthy at 2.4%, economists said.
 The sharp slowdown in government outlays because of the shutdown shaved a full percentage point from growth.

 Consumers and companies spent at a “reasonably solid" pace, said Martha Gimbel, executive director of the Budget Lab at Yale and former economist in the Biden White House.
 “This is not a disastrous report.”

+Also Friday, the Supreme Court struck down many of President Donald Trump's tariffs, which have lifted inflation slightly and likely discouraged many companies from hiring by raising their costs.
+At a news conference, Trump quickly promised to reimpose the tariffs under different laws than the one the court invalidated.

-Consumer spending rose 2.4%, a solid increase but notably below the third quarter’s healthy 3.5% gain.
+Consumer spending also rose 2.4% in the fourth quarter, a solid increase but notably below the third quarter’s healthy 3.5% gain.
 Federal government outlays plunged nearly 17% amid the shutdown.
-That decline should mostly reverse in the coming quarters, however, which may boost growth a bit.
+That decline should mostly reverse in the coming quarters, however.

-The outsize growth last summer and fall partly reflected sharply lower imports.
+The outsize growth last summer and fall — when the economy expanded at about a 4% annual pace — partly reflected sharply lower imports.
 Companies ramped up imports in the first quarter of last year to get ahead of President Donald Trump's tariffs.
-After sharply boosting growth in the second and third quarters, trade had little impact at the end of last year.
+After boosting growth in the second and third quarters, trade had little impact at the end of last year.

+Diane Swonk, chief economist at KPMG, said the report reflected a “one-legged” economy boosted mostly by artificial intelligence, which is fueling business spending and has also lifted wealth for those households that own stocks and have benefited from rising share prices.

+Many households, however, have had to take on more debt to fuel their spending.
+The saving rate dropped to just 3.6% in the fourth quarter, the second-lowest figure since August 2008, when the economy was mired in the Great Recession.

 Early Friday, before the figures were released, Trump attacked congressional Democrats for shutting down the government last fall.
 He also reiterated his criticism of Federal Reserve Chair Jerome Powell for not cutting interest rates more quickly.